In-Tank Emergency Shut-off Valves (TESO)

 API 625 Standard for "Tank Systems for Refrigerated Liquefied Gas Storage"

 According to the new API 625 Standard double or full containment tanks require the installation of in-tank valves which are to be automatically activated during a loss of electrical power or due to failure of external piping.

 SchuF in-tank valve Model 73BH and Model 73ID achieve the API 625 Standard, designed and installed to prevent gas leakage and any nozzle penetration resulting from external pipe strain.

 In-tank Valves 73BH in the workshop, Photo: ©SchuF

 Key Advantages of SchuF Tank Valve

-- According to API 625 Standard suitable for refrigerated liquefied gas storage
+Required to fulfill API 625 Standard for "Refrigerated liquefied gas storage"

 For further information, pricing or a brochure, please contact us at: